hsh2001/apple-dark-mode/README.en.md

 5. [Animation](#animation)

 ## What is the Dark Mode?
-On September 20, 2019, at 2:00 a.m., Apple began to release iOS 13, a new operating system for iPhone and iPod Touch.
+On September 20, 2019, at 6:00 p.m., Apple began to release iOS 13, a new operating system for iPhone and iPod Touch.
 In addition, at WWDC2019 (Apple WorldWide Developers Conference) held in early June of the same year, developers in Apple provided a way for web developers to control Dark Mode for iOS13 and MacOS Mojave.
 Unlike the previous UI, which shows black letters on the white background, Dark Mode shows white letters on the black background.
 Because the black color is used a lot in the design of the screen, Dark Mode has the merit that it can reduce power consumption in devices that use OLED displays such as the iPhone 11Pro and relieve eyestrain.
 For more unified UI and UX, I’ll tell you how to automatically change a website to a dark design when users utilizing Dark Mode access the website for more unified UI and UX.

 ## Why should we use Dark Mode ?